rakinishraq/fever-gpt/README.md

 Another feature that will be implemented is using files (plaintext and PDFs/DOCX/etc.) as context, leveraging Discord's file upload feature and support for direct links and a common filehosting service like Google Drive.
 The free user filesize limit shouldn't be an issue in this context, however.
 Lastly, a streaming solution will be implemented.

-- model support
+- user-specific api keys
 - document input
+- website link input
 - streaming
 - code execution security
 - add grants
-- sanity check on model name
 - direct download support
 - end-to-end testing